xer0xe9/xer0xE9.github.io/_posts/2022-03-27-A-Case-of-Vidar-Infostealer-Part-1-(-Unpacking-).md

 ![image](/assets/images/vidar_packed/shellcode_stack_strings.png){:class="img-responsive"}

-following few statements are preparing to execute shellcode on stack by retrieving a handle to a dummy device context (DC) object and passing this handle to GrayStringA to execute shellcode from stack
+following few statements are preparing to execute shellcode on stack by retrieving a handle to a device context (DC) object and passing this handle to GrayStringA to execute shellcode from stack

 ![image](/assets/images/vidar_packed/shellcode_exec.png){:class="img-responsive"}